Ways to Prevent Suicide in Your Community

 - Seeking access to firearms, pills, or other means of harming oneself

-Veterans who are in emotional distress and are showing warning signs for suicide can contact the 24-hour Veterans Crisis Line for free, confidential support: Call 1-800-273-8255 and Press 1, use the online chat, or text to 838255.
+Veterans who are in emotional distress and are showing warning signs for suicide can contact the 24-hour Veterans Crisis Line for free, confidential support: Dial 988 then Press 1, use the online chat, or text to 838255.
 Caring, specially trained responders are available 24 hours a day, 7 days a week, 365 days a year to speak to Veterans and their caregivers, family members, or friends.
 Visit VeteransCrisisLine.net for more information.

 If you believe a Veteran is at immediate risk for suicide, you need to call local emergency services at 911.
 Remember: